MarioniLab/MNN2017/README.md

 11. The scripts to download and normalize the 10X droplet data can be found in `Droplet/`, specifically `pbmc_normalisation.R` for the 68,000 PBMCs and `tcell_4K_normalisation.R` for the 4,000 T cells.
 Please note that trying to normalise 68,000 cells on your local machine will require a lot of resources (memory and CPU), it is recommended that the scripts in the `Droplet/` are executed on an appropriate high performance computing cluster.
 The scripts to perform tSNE and cluster assignment using community detection on the uncorrected data can be performed by running `uncorrected_68k_tSNE.R`, `assign_cell_types_68kPBMC.R`.
 To perform the equivalent tasks to generate the panels of Figure 5, run `combine_10X.R`, `pbmc68k_tSNE.R`, `PBMC_68k_plotting.R`, `assign_cell_types_68kPBMC_corrected.R` and `Corrected_PBMC_68K_assignCellLabels.R`

+## Updated analysis scripts

+Updated simulations and analysis scripts are provided in `simulations`, `haematopoiesis` and `pancreas`.
+These have been updated to reflect changes in the functions and packages during both data pre-processing and the correction itself.
+Any further updates will be applied to these scripts rather than the ones listed above.